< Go to Avalanche Airbag

 Cons: Diagonal ski carry system is just okay, small avy gear pocket

-The Mammut Ride Short RAS is a shorter framed airbag pack that is designed to fit women, kids and shorter framed men.
-While we didn't include a few of the other women's specific airbag packs in our review, we checked them out and both because of the fit and the overall backcountry utility the Ride RAS Short 28L was our top pick.
-The Ride Short RAS 28L has a near identical layout as the popular Ride RAS 30L pack. the Short RAS 28L's back panel is very comfortable using conforming and supportive foam with a cozy fabric and the shoulder straps are nicely articulated.
+The Mammut Ride Short Removable Airbag 28L is a shorter framed airbag pack that is designed to fit women, kids and shorter framed men.
+While we didn't include a few of the other women's specific airbag packs in our review, we checked them out and both because of the fit and the overall backcountry utility the Ride Short Removable Airbag was our top pick.
+The Ride Short Removable Airbag has a near identical layout as the popular Mammut Ride RAS 30L pack; that version is features a little longer frame, wider shoulder straps and is 2L bigger.
+The Ride Short Removable Airbag back panel is very comfortable using conforming and supportive foam with a cozy fabric and the shoulder straps are nicely articulated.
 We didn't like the RAS airbag system quite as much as Mammut's PAS system or the ABS system, but it's still a solid and dependable modular system that most people will be more than happy with.

 Mammut's RAS or Removable Airbag System is the least expensive modular airbags on the market.
 With the RAS, you can buy one airbag system ($450) and move it among multiple packs that cost all around $260-$300.
-This is by far and away the least expensive modular system available.
-Compared with the ABS Vario the Base until and a cartridge is $1100 and the packs are around $100-$125.
-Or Ortovox's MASS unit ($700) or Mammuts PAS system ($700) then cost around the same amount for the pack, sans airbag.
+This is by far and away the least expensive modular system available - compare it with the ABS Vario, whose base unit and cartridge is $1100 and the packs are around $100-$125.
+Ortovox's MASS unit ($700) or Mammut's PAS system ($700) then cost around the same amount for the pack, sans airbag.

 Unlike the ABS packs the trigger is not interchangeable between shoulder straps and is fixed on the left side.
-We thought the actual trigger mechanisms themselves were not as important a factor to consider when buying a airbag pack, with that The trigger mechanism on the Mammut Ride RAS itself isn't the best but is still highly relabel.
+We thought the actual trigger mechanisms themselves were not as important a factor to consider when buying a airbag pack, with that the trigger mechanism on the Mammut Ride RAS itself isn't the best but is still highly reliable.

 Mammut uses compressed air canisters in the airbag system.
-Compressed air while slightly lower in performance compared with compressed nitrogen, is much easier and cheaper to re-fill.
-Mammuts's cartridges use a pretty standard fitting and can be refilled at most scuba shops, paint ball shops, some outdoor gear stores for a cost of around $5-$20.
-If your own a scuba tank, have a glass blowing set-up or anything else that uses compressed air you can buy an adapter from BCA and refill your own canisters.
+Compressed air, while slightly lower in performance compared with compressed nitrogen, is much easier and cheaper to re-fill.
+Mammut's cartridges use a pretty standard fitting and can be refilled at most scuba shops, paintball shops, some outdoor gear stores for a cost of around $5-$20.
+If you own a scuba tank, have a glass blowing set-up or anything else that uses compressed air you can buy an adapter from BCA and refill your own canisters.

 This is a big advantage of Mammut using compressed air over compressed nitrogen.
 TSA and the FAA allow you to fly with an empty compressed air canister as long as it's in your checked baggage.
 A good tip is to keep your the box that your canister comes in; then, when you fly, put it back in this box, it clearly defines what your canister is and helps to make sure TSA doesn't take your canister away from you.
 I always go one extra step and make sure to put a note on mine, saying its empty and that its for an avalanche airbag pack